NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/FlashingCertificate/CLI.rst

 .. code-block:: bash

-    node cli flash "<imei>"
+    node cli flash "<imei>" -f /path/to/firmware.hex
     # default secTag is 42
+    # default board is the Thingy:91, use --dk to flash a DK
+    # when flashing a Thingy you most likely need to override the default port: -p /dev/ttyACM2
     # pass --help to see additional options, e.g. how to use a different secTag

 Provisioning of the certificate using CLI also results in the following actions:

-* Downloading of the latest firmware from the `Firmware releases GitHub page <https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware/releases>`_
+1. Programming the AT client sample onto device
+#.
+Provisioning the device certificates
-* Programming of the firmware to the device
+#.
+Programming of the firmware to the device

+.. body_end